 These carnitas tacos are made with moist, tender pork shoulder, avocado, onion, tomatillo salsa, lime, and cilantro.
 Great party food for a crowd, a weekend dinner, or outdoor entertaining.

 You’re strolling down the streets or through the markets in Mexico, and the aroma hits you.
 Immediately, hunger strikes.
 A minute later, you’re eating a little pile of tasty meat cushioned by a warm tortilla and electrified by a little salsa: carnitas tacos.
 Life is good.

 My way to serve tacos at home is to set out a pile of carnitas or sliced steak or shredded roasted chicken, warm tortillas, a few bowls of salsa (if you’re ambitious, try spooning a couple contrasting salsas on a single taco), chopped white onion, cilantro, and lime wedges.
-Letting your guests make the tacos themselves, rather than assembling them beforehand, ensures the tortillas will stay warm and won’t get soggy.–Roberto Santibañez
+Letting your guests make the tacos themselves, rather than assembling them beforehand, ensures the tortillas will stay warm and won’t get soggy.
+Originally published May 2, 2015.–Roberto Santibañez

 LC Tortilla Trick Note

 Not just any tortillas will suffice for these standout carnitas tacos.
 You want the best tortillas you can make or find.
 Sometimes that means swinging by the store on the way home for whatever you can find, but sometimes, suggests author Roberto Santibañez, that means seeking out a local tortilla factory (you’d be surprised at how many there are, says Santibañez) or asking a local restaurant if they’ll sell you some of their freshly made tortillas or tortilla dough.
 For more tortilla tricks and techniques, check out the note below the recipe on how to best warm and store tortillas, whether you’re making tacos for yourself or for a crowd.

 - Quick Glance